 4. National Pension System (NPS)

-The National Pension System (NPS) is a long term retirement-focused investment instrument managed by the Pension Fund Regulatory and Development Authority (PFRDA).
+The National Pension System (NPS) is a long-term retirement-focused investment instrument managed by the Pension Fund Regulatory and Development Authority (PFRDA).
 The minimum annual (April-March) contribution for an NPS Tier-1 account to remain active must be Rs 1,000 which has been recently reduced from Rs 6,000.
-It is a mix of equity, fixed deposits, corporate bonds, liquid funds and government funds, among other instruments.
-Based on your risk appetite, you can decide how much of your money can be invested in a different type of instruments like equities/FD through NPS.
+It is a mix of equity, fixed deposits, corporate bonds, liquid funds, and government funds, among other instruments.
+Based on your risk appetite, you can decide how much of your money can be invested in different types of instruments like equities/FD through NPS.

-Presently, the 1, 3 and 5-year market return for Fund option E is around 9.5 percent, 8.5 percent, and 11 percent, respectively.
+If we look at the returns from equity investment then 1, 3 and 5-year market return for Fund option E is around 9.5 percent, 8.5 percent, and 11 percent, respectively.

 5. Public Provident Fund (PPF)